 Start your African adventure with a taste of the tropics on the beautiful island of Zanzibar, go wild on safari in East Africa's legendary game reserves and trek in search of mountain gorillas in Uganda.

 Dar es Salaam - Zanzibar.
 Today we travel by local ferry to the ‘Spice Island’ of Zanzibar for three nights.
-Whilst on the island we will take the popular Spice Tour in Stone Town and once up at the beaches we will take a sunset show cruise.
+Whilst on the island we will take the popular Spice Tour in Stone Town and once up at the beaches we will take a sunset show cruise, as well as have the opportunity to participate in an array of optional activities including a trip to Prison Island.

 Dar es Salaam - Pangani - Arusha.
-Today we continue north as we travel through vast sisal plantations and African bushveld to Arusha (via the coastal town of Pengani).
-Once in Arusha we stay in Meserani before heading out to the Serengeti and Ngorongoro Crater tomorrow.
+Today we continue north as we travel through vast sisal plantations and African bushveld to Arusha (stopping for a night in the coastal town of Pengani to break the journey).
+Once in Arusha we stay in Meserani before heading out to the Serengeti and Ngorongoro Crater the following morning.

 Overnight: Pangani (1) Arusha (1) | Breakfast x 2, Lunch x 2, Dinner x 2